TanmoySG/wdb-migrate/README.md

 ### Data Migration

-Currently only data migration between pre-existing database and collection is supported.
-So it is a prerequisite that the Database and Collection must exist in v1.
+Currently only data migration between pre-existing database is supported.
+So it is a prerequisite that the Database must exist in v1.
 Refer to [the issue `#1`](https://github.com/TanmoySG/wdb-migrate/issues/1) for more details on setting up the prerequisites.

+Collections would be created using generated schema from sampled data if it doesn't exist.

 ### Connection Configuration